From Fold to Function: Simulation-Driven Design of Origami Mechanisms

 After generating the mesh for each face, the origami mechanism is instantiated in MuJoCo as a flexible deformable body, known as a ``flex".
-MuJoCo versions 3.0 and above introduce a physics-based framework for modeling deformable bodies through a flex system.
-A flex object is represented as a collection of point masses (MuJoCo bodies) connected by elastic deformable elements (edges (1D), triangles (2D), or tetrahedra (3D)) that define its geometric and mechanical structure.
-Modeling origami as 2D flex sheets enables the MuJoCo platform to discretize surfaces into triangular elements, that are treated as constant-stress finite element governed by the Saint Venant–Kirchhoff hyperelastic constitutive law~\cite{6386109}.
-In our framework, each panel of the origami mechanism is modeled as an individual flex object, with the user-defined key points serving as the point-mass bodies, and the triangulation is completed by the algorithm described above.
-Because flexes act directly on the underlying bodies in the model, panels that share key points implicitly couple through those shared bodies.
-The motion of these shared points reflects the combined elastic and contact forces from all connected panels, enabling the simulation of dynamic interactions across the origami mechanism.
+A flex element is represented as a collection of point masses (MuJoCo bodies) connected by elastic deformable elements (edges (1D), triangles (2D), or tetrahedra (3D)) that define its geometric and mechanical structure.
+Modeling origami as 2D flex sheets allows MuJoCo to discretize each panel into triangular elements that support dynamic interaction and contact resolution.
+While recent versions of MuJoCo (3.5) provide a Saint Venant–Kirchhoff elasticity model for 2D flex sheets, at the time our framework was developed (MuJoCo 3.2) there was more limited functionality in this regard.
+Consequently, we did not explicitly calibrate membrane material parameters (e.g., Young’s modulus or Poisson’s ratio) to match the physical material properties of the fabricated prototypes.
+Instead, we leverage the flex sheets to enable geometric coupling and dynamics.
+In our framework, each panel of the origami mechanism is modeled as an individual flex sheets, with the user defined key points serving as the point mass bodies with triangulation completed by Algorithm~\ref{alg:face_mesh_generation}.
+Because flex sheets act directly on the underlying bodies in the model, panels that share key points implicitly couple through those shared bodies, enabling the simulation of dynamic interactions across the mechanism.